 The series aims to inform and support policy makers in countries at all levels of development who are striving to achieve and sustain the maximum contribution from often scarce nursing and midwifery resources.
 It also aims to contribute to the growing evidence base on the roles and impact of nurses and midwives in achieving global development goals.

-This series is currently open to new submissions.
+This series closes to new submissions on 1 February 2021.
 During submission authors should select the option to submit to a thematic series and choose this series from the list.

 In this thematic series, we are particularly interested to receive manuscripts which contribute to the evidence base on nurses and midwives education, roles, recruitment and retention, or which focus on evaluating their impact and “value” to patient outcomes, costs and health system effectiveness.
 Manuscripts should be nationally or internationally policy relevant, and where appropriate should examine nurses and midwives within the context of the broader health workforce, and health labour market.
 Given that the two professions being examined are mainly comprised of women, we welcome papers that focus on gender as a component to analysis and evaluation; we also encourage papers that provide evidence based recommendations for policy that are scaleable at national or international level.